-Note: Third-party software such as web browsers validate certificates based on criteria such as their expiration date and current cryptographic parameter recommendations.
+Note: Third-party software applications such as web browsers validate digital certificates based on criteria such as their expiration date and current cryptographic parameter recommendations.
 Outdated certificates may cause issues due to invalid or outdated information.
-Example: An expired certificate or changed cryptographic recommendations.
-To solve validation conflicts with third-party software, transfer your own up-to-date certificate onto the device or regenerate the certificate with the latest firmware.
+Example: A digital certificate has expired or the cryptographic recommendations have changed.
+To solve validation conflicts with third-party software applications, transfer your own up-to-date digital certificate onto the device or regenerate a self-signed digital certificate with the latest device software.